morci/javaTest/README.md

-# Assistant - Banking Chatbot
+# Assistant - Chatbot de consultas generales

 ## English

 ### Overview
-Assistant is a Spring Boot application that acts as a banking chatbot.
-It processes user queries, detects intents (such as checking balance or weather), and responds accordingly.
+Assistant is a Spring Boot application that acts as a chatbot capable of answering general queries.
+It processes user questions, detects intents (such as checking the weather of a city, implemented, or the balance of a bank account, mocked), and responds accordingly.
 The app uses the Strategy pattern for intent processing and persists conversation history in an H2 database.

 ### Architecture
 - **Spring Boot** REST API